vitcoding/subtitles-app/README.md

 ## Notes

-- For best results with speech recognition, use the "large" model size (requires more resources)
+- For best results with speech recognition with Faster Whisper, use the "large" model size (requires more resources).
-- The processing time depends on video length and model size
+- The processing time depends on video length and model size.
-- Output video quality is preserved from the input file
+- Output video quality is preserved from the input file.